BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_1_Setting_Up_Libwally.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-This first section will explain how to download Libwally and how to get it working.
+This first section will explain how to download the Libwally C Library and get it working.

 > :book: ***What is Libwally?*** Libwally is a library of primitives helpful for the creation of wallets that is cross-platform and cross-language, so that the same functions can be used everywhere.
 There are [extensive docs](https://wally.readthedocs.io/en/release_0.7.8/).
 It's made available as part of Blockstream's [Elements Project](https://github.com/ElementsProject).